 You will need to have Java installed on the machine on which you are going to install GeoServer.
-The GeoServer manual recommends Oracle JRE 6 or later but at the time of writing (March 2014) GeoServer was not fully tested with Oracle JRE 7.
-While testing the example for this document we used Oracle JRE 7 without apparent problems.
-Some people have successfully run it with non-Oracle versions of Java but these aren't supported and you may need to do extra work and be prepared to enter into technical discussions on the geoserver-users email list in order to get it working with these.
+The GeoServer manual recommends Oracle JRE 7 for GeoServer 2.7 at the time of writing but the mailing lists and our own experience indicate that JRE 8 is also fine.
+See http://docs.geoserver.org/stable/en/user/production/java.html#production-java for the current recommendations.
+If you want to try other versions of Java you may need to do extra work and be prepared to enter into technical discussions on the geoserver-users email list in order to get it working with these.

-Ideally you will be familiar with deploying applications in a servlet container application such as Apache Tomcat or Jetty.
-If not, however, you can use one of the all-in-one installers to install a stand-alone version of GeoServer.
-Also, note that Tomcat and Jetty are the two most tested servlet containers used with GeoServer so, although you may well be able to use others, there may be extra work involved and you may need to get advice from the geoserver-users email list.
+Ideally you will be familiar with deploying applications in a servlet container application such as Apache Tomcat.
+If not, you can use one of the all-in-one installers that packages GeoServer already deployed in the Jetty servlet container.
+Note that Tomcat and Jetty are the two most tested servlet containers used with GeoServer so, although you should be able to use others, there may be extra work involved and you may need to get advice from the geoserver-users email list.